stevensonmat2/typescript-intro/README.md

 Open <https://code.visualstudio.com> and download and run the installer.

 Run VSCode; it should be in your start menu or apps list.
 If you're on a Unix-like system, the command name is `code`.

-Open the "Extensions" tab in the left sidebar: the icon looks like four little squares with one square disconnected from the other three.
-Search "Debugger for Firefox" and click the "Install" button on the first result.

 ### Opening the project